Psalidodon brachypterygium: Taxonomy

 Psalidodon brachypterygium was first formally described as Astyanax brachypterygiumin 2001 by the Brazilian ichthyologists Vinicius Araújo Bertaco and Luiz R. Malabarba with its type locality given as Bom Jesus in the arroio Agua Branca at 28°36'S, 50°24'W in Rio Grande do Sul, Brazil from an elevation of 1050 m.
 This species is now classified in the genus Psalidodon which is classified in the subfamily Acestrorhamphinae which is the nominate subfamily of the American characin family Acestrorhamphidae.
 Acestrorhamphidae is classified within the suborder Characoidei within the order Characiformes.

 Some preliminary research suggested that P. brachypterygium be considered a junior synonym of congener Psalidodon cremnobates, which was named in the same 2001 paper.

 Etymology

-Psalidodon brachypterygium is classified in the genus Psalidodon, this name can be translated from the Greek psalis, meaning "shears" or "scissors", and odon, meaning "teeth", an allusion to tye pincer like teeth of the type species, P. gymnodontus.
+Psalidodon brachypterygium is classified in the genus Psalidodon, this name can be translated from the Greek psalis, meaning "shears" or "scissors", and odon, meaning "teeth", an allusion to the pincer like teeth of the type species, P. gymnodontus.
 The specific name originates in Greek.
 "Brachys" means short, and "pterygion" means fin; this is in reference to the short anal-fin base.

 In Brazil, P. brachypterygium is sometimes referred to as lambari-de-cabeceira; worldwide, it has no accepted common name.